 If you’re ready to abandon the tedious chore of raking gravel or wood chips back into the playground, check out artificial turf for your play area.

-It’s less messy and less maintenance than wood chips, gravel, or grass, and it provides a safe cushion for any tumbling feet, knees, or hands.
+It’s less messy and less maintenance than other playground ground cover materials, and it provides a safe cushion for any tumbling feet, knees, or hands.

 What’s more — you’ll enjoy the beauty of lush, green grass (without any bare spots or divots) all year round with almost no maintenance.

 - The Top 10 Best Golf Courses to Tee Off at in & Around Houston, TX

 - Playground Ground Cover Materials: The Best Ground Cover Options for Children’s Play Areas

 - The Top 10 Best Golf Courses to Tee Off at in & Around Fort Worth, TX

 - Dog Run Cleaning & Maintenance: A Complete Pet Turf Cleaning Guide